bancodobrasil/gin-monitor/README.md

 ## Example

-Here's a runnable example of a small `mux` based server configured with `mux-monitor`:
+Here's a runnable example of a small `gin` based server configured with `gin-monitor`:

 ```go
 import (